oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

 Strictly speaking there's no need to remove the manual instantiation as the @Inject annotation is processed later on in the class construction, but it's good practice not to create object we won't use.

-In the StorefrontResourece class @Inject the miniumumChange insted of creating an instance as well.
+In the StorefrontResource class @Inject the miniumumChange instead of creating an instance as well.

 ```
 	@Inject
 	private MinimumChange minimumChange;
 ```
-As the Helidon framework knows that MinimumChange is ApplcationScoped this means that every tie a new StorefrontResource is created (once per request) the **same** instance of MinimumChange will be used (which is also the instance used in the ConfigurationResource)
+As the Helidon framework knows that MinimumChange is ApplicationScoped this means that every tie a new StorefrontResource is created (once per request) the **same** instance of MinimumChange will be used (which is also the instance used in the ConfigurationResource)

 Save all of the class files, make sure that any previously running instance of the program is stopped and start it again with the saved changes.